polterguy/anarq/README.md

   "anarq": {
     "frontend": {
       "url": "https://anarq.org"
-    }
     },
+    "cooldown-minues": 5
+  },
 ```

 Paste in the above into your configuration file, just above the `magic` parts, and modify it as needed.
 Modify the actual frontend `url` according to where you have your frontend running.
+The `cooldown-minutes`
+part above is the number of minutes users must wait between each OP post they submit to the site.
+If it
+is -1, users can post as frequently as they wish.

 The system also contains a whole range of email templates, intended for you to edit and modify as you
 see fit, according to your specific needs.
 These can be found in the folder _"/anarq/data/emails/"_.